nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/products/add-products.md

 ### Attribute conditions

-If required, define conditions for this attribute on the *Condition* panel.
+If required, define conditions for this attribute in the *Condition* panel.
 Conditional attributes appear if a previous attribute is selected, such as having an option for personalizing clothing with a name and only providing the text input box if the "Personalize" radio button is checked.

 ![Condition](_static/add-product-for-beginners/condition.jpg)